Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Food & Drink: Options range from fancy restaurants (Alain Ducasse's Ore) to casual cafes (La Flottille near the Canal) and takeaway kiosks.
 You can also bring your own picnic to enjoy in designated areas of the park (not inside buildings).
 Bring water!

-Loire Valley Day Trip: Châteaux Hopping & Vineyards
+Loire Valley Day Trip by train: Châteaux Hopping & Vineyards

 (Distance: ~215 km to Tours | Highlights: Castles (Châteaux), Vineyards | Best For: Fairytale Seekers, Wine Lovers, History Fans)